grafana/azure-data-explorer-datasource/docs/sources/alerting.md

 Alerting isn't supported with On-Behalf-Of authentication.
 Alert rules stop working after the user who created the rule signs out of Grafana.
 {{< /admonition >}}

-If you use Current User authentication, background requests such as alert evaluations have no user to run as, so they fail unless you configure fallback service credentials.
+If you use Current User authentication, background features such as alert evaluations, recorded queries, and reporting have no user to run as, so they fail unless you configure fallback service credentials.
 To keep alerting working, set up [fallback service credentials](https://grafana.com/docs/plugins/grafana-azure-data-explorer-datasource/latest/configure/#fallback-service-credentials).

 ## Time interval macros in alert queries